 It combines the robust and reliable TM-300 or TM-305 plotter with the latest Colortrac Z36 color scanner.

-This multi-component system allows you to be more productive by being able to print and scan simultaneously.
+This multi-component system allows you to be more productive by printing and scanning simultaneously.
 The new Win 10 AIO (All-in-One PC) has an intuitive GUI design for simplified printer management.

 Like the plotter-only versions of the TM-300 and TM-305, these MFP versions are perfect for small offices or home offices that print 5-50 sheets per day and less than 4,000 square feet per month.